peterbrittain/asciimatics/doc/source/widgets.rst

 Displaying your UI
 ------------------
 OK, so you want to do something a little more interactive with your user.
-The first thing you have to decide is what information you want to get from them and how you're going to achieve that.
-In short, you need to decide:
+The first thing you need to decide is what information you want to get from them and how you're going to achieve that.
+In short:

 1. What data you want them to be able to enter - e.g. their name.
 2. How you want to break that down into fields - e.g. first name, last name.